 Looking to the future, a prenuptial agreement sets forth the spouses’ rights and responsibilities while married and if the marriage ends with divorce or a spouse’s death.
-The prenup must be finalized before wedding vows are exchanged at a religious or civil ceremony.
+The prenup contract must be finalized before wedding vows are exchanged at a religious or civil ceremony.
 If the wedding is called off, then the premarital agreement is invalid and unenforceable.

 Use this article to assess whether a premarital agreement might be right for you and your future spouse.
 If so, then consult with a prenuptial agreement lawyer with the Stewart Law Group who can help.
 As discussed below, each party should obtain their own prenup attorney as independent legal representation.

 - Should You Consider a Prenuptial Agreement Before Marrying?

 - What Are The Requirements for a Valid Arizona Premarital Agreement?